adityanalge/forfans/README.md

 # forfans

-A streamlined Smart Contract solution to allocate Knockout Tournament tickets to fans using Blockchain.
+A streamlined Smart Contract solution to allocate tickets to fans for Knockout tournament games using Blockchain.

 # What is FORFANS?